 Each team should select a suitable mathematical research topic and perform an independent research.
 The team may submit a research outline (optional), which is usually helpful in clarifying the research process.

-Each team must finalize its registration by providing accurate and complete information of the team through the registration website on or before April 30, 2018.
+Each team must finalize its registration by providing accurate and complete information of the team through the registration website on or before the application deadline.

-Each team should submit a research report, written in English or Chinese, before midnight August 31, 2018, through a designated Internet channel.
+Each team should submit a research report, written in English or Chinese, before midnight ofthe report submission deadline, through a designated Internet channel.

 Specific formats in writing a research report need to be observed (please refer to the Competition Guide page).
 If a team submits a Chinese report, then an English summary may be required later during the adjudication process.